paramraghavan/beginners_html/README.md

  - cookbook git repo, https://github.com/paramraghavan/cookbook.git
  - [Using  indexed db with html](indexed_and_html.md)
  - Example using indexeddb to store addresses with my html page to be used for cached address search, [address book html page](addressbook%2Findex.html)

+## Indexed DB

+IndexedDB is a low-level API for client-side storage of large amounts of structured data, including files and blobs.
+It allows web applications to store data persistently in the user's browser.
+Unlike simpler storage mechanisms like cookies, localStorage, or sessionStorage, IndexedDB provides a powerful solution for storing complex data structures, large datasets, and more.
+[More in detail](indexed_and_html.md)

+Here is an example of storing a simple address book in csv format into indexed db and searching this db by persons name - [addressbook](addressbook)